Learn from experience. Shape a global community.

 Barbara holds a Master’s Degree in International Law from the Graduate Institute of International and Development Studies (Switzerland), an undergraduate degree in Human Rights from the University of Padua (Italy), and an Advanced Certificate in Corporate Communications from the University of Fribourg's School of Management.
 In addition to English and French, Barbara speaks Italian and Spanish.

-Before joining the CCHN, Ana worked as a freelance translator and editor for United Nations agencies and International Non-Governmental Organizations.
+Previously, Ana Paula worked as a freelance translator and editor for United Nations agencies and International Non-Governmental Organizations.

-Ana holds a master's degree in Legal and Economic Translation from the University of Geneva (Switzerland).
+Ana Paula holds a master's degree in Legal and Economic Translation from the University of Geneva (Switzerland), an undergraduate degree in multilingual communication and a Strategy of Content Marketing Certificate from UC Davis.
 She speaks English, Spanish, and French.